Rehab and Wellbeing

 How can we support you?

 Our wellbeing and rehabilitation services are focused on promoting self-care and improving or maintaining your sense of wellbeing.
+If you would like to self-refer for one of our day services or find out more, please contact the Rehab and Wellbeing team on 01462 679540 opt 2.
 Regular face-to-face sessions and groups we currently offer include:

 A weekly class for individuals to focus on lower limb muscle strength along with exercises to enhance your balance.